connorkapoor/windowspaceauction/README.md

 - The highest bidder at the end of the auction wins
 - The winner is prompted to complete payment via Venmo
 - Admins can change the auction end time through the admin panel
+- All bids are stored in Vercel Blob and shared across all users

 ## Admin Access